defold/doc/docs/en/manuals/extensions.md

 ## Known issues

-The native extension feature is in an alpha state, meaning that that the API:s can still change.
+The native extension feature is in an alpha state, meaning that that the APIs can still change.
 Furthermore, not all features are in place yet.

 Platforms
 : We currently only support building extensions for: macOS, iOS and Android.
 Android lacks support for *.java* and *.jar* archives